About the College

-Consisting of 19 academic departments, the College offers degrees in the fine arts, humanities, natural sciences and social sciences.
+Consisting of three schools and 16 academic departments, the College offers degrees in the fine arts, humanities, natural sciences and social sciences.
 Several departments and the Dean's Office are in Old Main, home to Fulbright College and for many, the most beloved symbol of higher education in Arkansas.

 Flourishing Honors Program

 The College's flourishing Honors Program attracts the best students in the country and offers the Sturgis Fellowship, one of the university's premier scholarships.
 The average ACT of students in the College's Four-Year Scholars Program is 31.4.
 The Sturgis Honors Scholars Grants Program offers Fulbright Honors students funding for research projects and study abroad.